 5.1 Frontend

 Run ng generate component component-<name> to generate a new component.
 You can also use ng generate directive pipe service class guard interface enum | module to generate the corresponding file.

+The project utilizes the MEAN (MongoDB, Express.js, Angular, Node.js) stack.
+Changes to code are done on the angular frontend.
+Node, express, and MongoDB are utilized to supply a backend.
+Each datatype has its own angular component and service.
+Components make up the functionality and templating while services send data to the backend.

+Changes can be seen in real time after starting Angular, a Nodemon server, and an instance of MongoDB.